fassko/nfttallinn2023/README.md

 npx hardhat run scripts/current-implementation.ts --network mumbai
 ```

-5. Verify the implemtnation contract
+5. Verify the implementation contract

 ```sh
 npx hardhat verify --network mumbai 0x69350e1C6702ebb88a47A19f24AaA856A95e85D3
 ```

-5. Add new function in the smart contract
+5. Add a new function in the smart contract

 6. Upgrade the implementation